Preparing to Write Your Resume

 - Make sure address, phone number and email are current.
 Email and voicemail must be professional.

-- Include professional social media sites (blogs, Twitter, LinkedIn, E-Portfolio, YouTube, etc.).
-May also create a separate section for this information if relevant.
+- Include professional social media sites (LinkedIn, Twitter, E-Portfolio, etc.).